cs207-2017-group13/cs207-FinalProject/manual/model_document.md

 `Chemical kinetics` is the study of chemical reactions with respect to reaction rates, effect of factors like  temperature, activation energy, stoichiometric coeffecients of reactants and products, etc. on these reactions.

-The library `chemkin` is a simple library for handling such chemical reaction systems.
+The library `chemical_kinetics` is a simple library for handling such chemical reaction systems.
 A system of chemical reactions are input in a standard XML format and the library computes the reaction rates and progress rate of these reactions, based on the parameters passed in the XML.

 In a system of $N$ species undergoing $M$ **irreversible**, **elementary** reactions, the reaction rate of species $i$ is computed by -